Youss0714/wenibac/replit.md

 - **Improved Button Visibility**: Enhanced contrast and visual appearance of hero section buttons for better readability
 - **Updated Button Navigation**: All "En savoir plus" buttons now redirect to contact section for lead generation
 - **Enhanced Company Story**: Updated "Notre Histoire" section with detailed founder background and 30+ years company history, including M. Yacubu Dawuda's vision and Wenibac's evolution as an officially approved transit agency at Tema Port
+- **Focus on Transit**: Repositioned messaging throughout the site to emphasize "Transit" over "Logistics" as the primary service focus, updating hero subtitle, about section, services descriptions, and footer content
 - Verified all website functionality works correctly in Replit environment

 ## User Preferences